0

 2. How do you fight the battle against sin?

-5. Have you given your friends permission to speak into your life?
+4. Have you permitted your friends to speak into your life?

 Need More Help?